-You COULD glue or tape the covers onto the journals if you don’t mind damaging them–or if you’re wanting a permanent makeover for your journal collection.
-But we’re going to use a slip cover technique I learned from my mom, a retired teacher who knows how to make a textbook last for yeeeaaarrrs.
+But today I’m going to show you a slip cover technique I learned from my mom, a retired teacher who knows how to make a textbook last for yeeeaaarrrs.

-You can make a Harry Potter book cover from just about any large piece of paper.
+These book covers can be made from just about any large piece of paper.
 The original text book covers were made from paper grocery bags–which can be distressed and colored to look like leather.
 I found some black gift bags over at Target’s party aisle that we’re using today.
 This does limit the size of book you can cover, but it saves you the extra step of painting or coloring in the paper.
 Plus most journals will fit!

 Note: hardbound books work best for this project, but feel free to experiment!